ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_2_Novel_Linguistic_Cases.md

 In the diagnostic case, a model assumes the role of an evaluator that actively probes model behavior under various conditions to detect inconsistencies, vulnerabilities, or performance degradations.
 This case is particularly valuable for AI safety, model robustness testing, and quality assurance in high-stakes applications.

-The diagnostic case would introduce specialized anomaly detection functions as would be formalized in Equation 20 (see Supplement 1).
+The diagnostic case would introduce specialized anomaly detection functions, requiring formalisms for this purpose.
 The key innovation is the development of targeted testing strategies that efficiently expose potential model weaknesses through systematic exploration of model behavior.

 ### 2.10.1 Unique Properties of the Diagnostic Case